Most Frequently Asked Teradata Interview Questions and Answers:

 Answer: CASE Expression is used to evaluate each row against a specific condition that returns the result based on the first match.
 In case of no matching condition, else part result will return.

 The general syntax of a CASE is as follows:

 CASE <expression> WHEN <expression> THEN result-1 WHEN <expression> THEN result-2 ELSE Result-n END

 Q #18) What is the purpose of Joins and what are the available join types?

 Answer: Generally Joins are used to combine the records from more than one table using common columns or values.

 Given below are the seven types of joins associated with Teradata:

 - Inner Join: Combine the records from multiple tables and returns the value set that exists in both tables.

-- Left Outer Join: Return all the records in the left table and only matching records from the right table.
+- Left Outer Join: Return all the records in the left table and only match records from the right table.

 - Right Outer Join: Return all the records in the right table and only matching records from the left table.

 - Full Outer Join: It is a combination of Left Outer Join and Right Outer Join.
-Return both matching and non-matching records from both the tables.
+Return both matching and non-matching records from both tables.

 - Self-Join: Compare the value in a column with the other values in the same column of the table.

-- Cross Join: Joins every row from the left table to every row in the right table.
+- Cross Join: Joins every row from the left table to every row on the right table.

 - Cartesian Production Join: Works the same as Cross Join.

 Q #19) What is called Partitioned Primary Index (PPI) and discuss the advantages of using it in a query?

-Answer: Partitioned Primary Index (PPI) is an indexing mechanism that facilitates to improve the performance of certain queries.
+Answer: Partitioned Primary Index (PPI) is an indexing mechanism that facilitates to improvement of the performance of certain queries.
 Within a table, with Partitioned Primary Index (PPI) defined, rows are sorted according to their partition number.